spencertipping/ni/doc/ni_by_example_3.md

 ### `uniq`, `freqs`

-This returns all of the elements of an array.
+`uniq` returns an array of the unique elements of an array.

 ```bash
 $ ni i[a c b c c a] p'my @uniqs = uniq F_; r sort @uniqs'